JonKjaersgaard/alt-ussr/README.txt

 Unified Simulator for Self-reconfigurable [modular] Robots (USSR)
 ------------------------------------------------------------------

 Welcome to the Unified Simulator for Self-reconfigurable Robots (USSR).
+The user manual available in the "manual" subdirectory provides general information on installing and using USSR.
+Javadoc information is available in the "doc" subdirectory.

+Note that information for how to install directly from the MMMI SVN repository is available in the file "INSTALL-MMMI.txt"

-For getting started with USSR using eclipse, please see INSTALL.pdf.
-We recommend that you use eclipse for working with USSR, nevertheless, in case you are not using eclipse, we have included the compiled class files in the ussr/bin directory, so the biggest hassle is setting up the library paths, which is described (for eclipse) in the INSTALL.pdf file.
-For a quick overview of how to add new simulations and robots to the simulator, see HOWTO.txt
+In more detail, for getting started with USSR using eclipse, please see manual/install.html.
+We recommend that you use eclipse for working with USSR, nevertheless, in case you are not using eclipse, we have included the compiled class files in the ussr/bin directory, so the biggest hassle is setting up the library paths, which is described (for eclipse) in the install.html file.
+For a quick overview of how to add new simulations and robots to the simulator, see manual/howto.html

 *** Copyright / licence